vanessa-pc/mark-fundamentals-proj--ts-hello-typescript/README.md

 What we wanted was `const area = rectangle.width * rectangle.height` - and we made a silly typo of `rectangle.heihgt` instead of `rectangle.height`!

-## Exercise 1: Static and strong typing with TypeScript
+## Exercise 1: Catching errors with TypeScript

-> 🎯 **Success criterion:** you can make the TypeScript code in `src/typescript.index.ts` compile
+> 🎯 **Success criterion:** you can articulate some benefits of TypeScript

 ### Background to TypeScript